develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 not the best option measured by plain score.
 There might be hidden synergies!

-## Biased Dice To The Rescue
+## Biased Dice to the Rescue

-At this point I want to introduce you to a super simple algorithm that I call **biased dice** - The biaseddice are special dice fiddled to produce biased outcomes.
+At this point I want to introduce you to a super simple algorithm that I call **biased dice** - The biased dice are special dice fiddled to produce biased outcomes.

 With biased dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
 Other configurations are possible when fiddled differently, for example having the results biased toward 1.

 It's great for cheating in board games, but it's also *a fundamental principle for any intelligent behavior:*

 Whatever you do, you'll be most likely to get the best *known* results by routinely choosing the best steps you know from your experience and education to be the best ones...